 THz components and systems

-Developing and optimizing tunable, compact sources and detectors capable of operating at THz frequencies is one of the major challenges currently facing the field of electronic components.
-The concept of plasma wave excitation in field-effect transistor-based nanosensors allows us to develop new generations of efficient resonant or broadband THz sources and detectors based on new materials such as graphene or semiconductor nanowires.
-In addition, drawing on the speed records of InP-based bipolar transistor technology, innovative and ultra-fast nanosensors are currently being developed.
+Developing and optimizing compact, tunable sources and detectors capable of operating at THz frequencies is one of the major challenges currently facing the field of electronic components.
+The concept of exciting plasma waves in field-effect transistor-based nanodetectors allows us to develop new generations of efficient resonant or broadband THz sources and detectors based on new materials such as graphene or semiconductor nanowires.
+Furthermore, building on the speed records of InP-based bipolar transistor technology, innovative and ultra-fast nanodetectors are currently under development.

-It is by understanding in detail the mechanisms of the observed phenomena that we maximize the performance in terms of sensitivity and noise, and speed of these nano-detectors designed to operate at room temperature.
-They are evaluated for THz imaging and tomography, and for telecommunications with THz carriers.
+By gaining a detailed understanding of the mechanisms underlying the observed phenomena, we maximize the performance—in terms of sensitivity, noise, and speed—of these nanodetectors designed to operate at room temperature.
+They are being evaluated for THz imaging and tomography, as well as for telecommunications using THz carriers.

 Graphene ballistic rectifier